SPCUNY Faculty Fellows Application and FAQ

 What is SPCUNY?

-Conceived by professors and artists Gregory Sholette and Chloë Bass, and funded by the Andrew W. Mellon Foundation, Social Practice CUNY (SPCUNY) is a cross-CUNY network of practitioners, thinkers, and educators who are dedicated to issues of art and social justice.
+Conceived by Queens College professors and artists Gregory Sholette and Chloë Bass, who direct and administer SPCUNY programs with Associate Director Catherine LaSota and the rest of the SPCUNY team, and funded by the Andrew W. Mellon Foundation, Social Practice CUNY (SPCUNY) is a cross-CUNY network of practitioners, thinkers, and educators who are dedicated to issues of art and social justice.
 It seeks to turn the untapped assemblage of socially engaged cultural educators at CUNY campuses into a network.
 Please see our About page for more details.

 What are Faculty Fellows?

 A significant number of CUNY faculty at all levels make public-facing work at the intersection of art and social justice, collaborating with diverse communities at CUNY campuses and throughout the city.
 This kind of labor complements and informs faculty members’ scholarly and pedagogic work, but remains largely unassisted, unacknowledged, and isolated.
-The SPCUNY grants for faculty aim to change this by funding faculty-led projects and assembling a cohort of faculty and students committed to socially engaged art.
-Fellows will receive $2,000 stipends towards the fulfillment of their project and access to Materials for the Arts.
+The SPCUNY grants for faculty aim to change this by assembling a cohort of faculty and students who are working to develop an independent project at the intersection of art and social justice.
+Fellows will receive $3,000 stipends towards the fulfillment of their public-facing project, access to Materials for the Arts, and communications/publicity support.

 For examples of past and current projects, visit our Projects page and our Events page.